drybonesification/PlayGround/README.md

 9. Started a simple router side menu
 10. Renamed to match the kind of content that will be implimented/made here
 11. Made a simple text "encoder" based off provided json/jsons in ...components/encoders
+12. 11-is a WIP, code named playground now
+13. Documented what things are doing